 I repeated these words in a sing-song voice every time my teens and their friends headed out the door on weekends.
 I had a few other regular reminder phrases….”you’ve all worked so hard, so don’t blow it,” “you are responsible for being a good friend,” and, their all-time favorite, “tonight is NOT the night to bust out…everyone is watching!”

 4. Managing stress and learning coping strategies

 On the other hand, my youngest reacted vehemently to the “keep it in perspective” strategy, telling me, “When you give me the ‘it’s only one test’ speech, I hear you saying that you don’t believe I can do better.
 I need you to say, ‘go dig in and get back out there.’
 Still, I did share with all my children my long view that the concept of getting into the perfect college is no secret formula for a happy and meaningful life.

 5. Good and bad advice

 You and your child need to find the approach to life after high school graduation that works for you.
 There is great advice out there and also well-meaning bad advice.
 I am eternally grateful for the professional advice from wonderful guidance counselors, teachers, and friends.
 Still, I learned that my values and my child’s make-up required a different approach to theirs.

 6. Ask questions, use reflective listening, and be cheerfully encouraging

 They had the final say on most choices of what colleges to apply to and certainly what they ultimately chose.
 But I asked probing questions, reminded them of some of their parents’ basic expectations about character and finances, murmured encouragement, and tried to keep my mouth shut even when I disagreed.

 7. Handling mishaps, disappointments

-There are a lifetime of lessons during senior year.
-How wonderful if your child is rewarded for some of their efforts but they are also likely to experience some heartache over a disappointing outcome.
+There is a lifetime of lessons during senior year.
+How wonderful if your child is rewarded for some of their efforts, but they are also likely to experience some heartache over a disappointing outcome.